 Travis Morris joined the faculty of Norwich University in 2011.
-He teaches criminal justice in the School of Justice Studies and Sociology and directs NU’s Peace and War Center.
+He teaches criminal justice in the School of Criminology and Criminal Justice and directs NU’s Peace and War Center.

 - Homeland Security